The topic you requested could not be found.

 Documenting Deaths

-What To Do During Your Day » Step 4A: Surgical Flow » Occasional Situations » Documenting Deaths
+What To Do During Your Day » Step 4A: Surgical Flow (Daily Task) » Occasional Situations » Documenting Deaths

 In veterinary medicine, we experience animals of all shapes, sizes, and health conditions.
 While the need to document a death is not the most pleasant of topics, it can be a necessity when dealing with live animals who may react to anesthesia and surgical procedures…